object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

     module
        A text file containing Python code which is accessed using the :ref:`import statement <python:import>`.

-    name space
+    namespace
        A collection of names.
-Within a single name space, each name has a single defined meaning.
-Names in different spaces can be referred to using the syntax `namespace.name` where `namespace` is an name for the name space.
-Name spaces are themselves named, so they can be nested (`namespace.inner_namespace.name`).
+Within a single namespace, each name has a single defined meaning.
+Names in different spaces can be referred to using the syntax `namespace.name` where `namespace` is an name for the namespace. namespaces are themselves named, so they can be nested (`namespace.inner_namespace.name`).

     scope